 Research Facilities

-The Centre for Food Science and Food Processing is a specialised research and development hub focused on advancing knowledge in food science, technology, and processing techniques.
+The Centre for Food Science and Food Processing is a specialized research and development hub focused on advancing knowledge in food science, technology, and processing techniques.
 Through interdisciplinary research, innovation, and collaboration with industry and academic institutions, it plays a crucial role in improving food quality, safety, and sustainability.

 Central Instrumentation Facility has been established to house a range of sophisticated instruments for researchers across various disciplines.
 The list of those instruments includes X-ray Diffraction (XRD), Scanning Electron Microscopy (SEM), a UV-Visible-NIR spectrophotometer with Diffuse Reflectance Spectroscopy (DRS), photoluminescence spectrometer and a Raman Microscope.
 This facility will benefit researchers in both engineering and science, while also supporting multidisciplinary research initiatives.